DEFRA/rod-licensing/docker/README.md

 #### Redis Commander

-Alternatively you can also used redis-commander which can be accessed via [http://localhost:8003/](http://localhost:8003/)
+Alternatively you can also use redis-commander which can be accessed via [http://localhost:8003/](http://localhost:8003/)

 ## Services